What you should know about Monkeypox

-Monkeypox has quickly spread around the globe, leaving many with questions and concerns about the illness and how it is affecting Monterey County.
-While monkeypox is not yet widespread in Monterey County it is important to understand the illness in order to protect ourselves and our community.
-According to KSBW, Health officials say monkeypox isn't widespread yet here on the Central Coast, however, there have been three confirmed in Monterey County, five confirmed in Santa Cruz County and 39 in Santa Clara County.
+Monkeypox (MPX) has quickly spread around the globe, leaving many with questions and concerns about the illness and how it is affecting Monterey County.
+While MPX is not yet widespread in Monterey County it is important to understand the illness in order to protect ourselves and our community.
+According to KSBW, Health officials say MPX isn't widespread yet here on the Central Coast, however, there have been multiple cases confirmed in Monterey County.

 Dr. Martha Blum, director of infection prevention at Community Hospital of the Monterey Peninsula, says the virus isn’t comparable to COVID-19 as it takes weeks to develop and is less contagious.